How Difficult is the EBC Trek ? Here it is in photos.

-There are still hills coming down but still the magnificent views in reverse.
+There are still hills coming down and the magnificent views in reverse.

-The thing to realise about these photos is that the really big climb days to Namche Bazaar and to Tengboche – you are too exhausted to take photos.
+The thing to understand about these photos is on the really big climb days to Namche Bazaar and to Tengboche – you are too exhausted to take photos.
 And the photos don’t really show the steepness of the climb.

 Here is a elevation profile I found.
 The triangular peak represents the acclimatisation day walk above Dingboche.